chriskirknielsen/dotcom-2024/src/content/pages/colophon.md

 Who doesn't love some gold-and-burgundy colours?
 Old school computers and gaming consoles had those vibes going, and the Nintendo Famicom especially… which inspired most of this theme.
 Using a very Swiss-like typeface for headings aptly named [Switzer](https://www.fontshare.com/fonts/switzer) as the Nintendo font is a little chonky and perhaps copyrighted!

 ### Quill
 This is my peace-and-quiet theme.
-It uses [Gambarino](https://www.fontshare.com/fonts/gambarino) for headings, reminiscent of Apple's Garamond Condensed, and is very desaturated, nearly black-on-white-but-not-fully.
+It uses [Instrument Serif](https://fonts.google.com/specimen/Instrument+Serif) (previously [Gambarino](https://www.fontshare.com/fonts/gambarino)) for headings, reminiscent of Apple's Garamond Condensed, and is very desaturated, nearly black-on-white-but-not-fully.
 The footer illustrations are from [Hamonshū](https://archive.org/search.php?query=creator%3A%22Mori%2C+Yu%CC%84zan%2C+-1917%22), that I only know of thanks to [Eric Meyer](https://meyerweb.com/), who uses those exquisitely well on his website.
 I also took a page out of Sara Soueidan's book with the `<hr>` element, so I guess this theme is for homages!

 ### Dusk
 The default Dark Mode theme is set in [MD Nichrome Bold](https://mass-driver.com/typefaces/md-nichrome), which has that sci-fi look I'm after (it look me a while to settle on it after testing several matches!).
 The neon glow from buttons and the synthwave-y `<hr>` (horizontal rule, horizon… get it?) elements are pretty cool, and the footer just… belongs.